supeterlau/supeterlau.github.io/content/posts/postgresql-logical-replication-with-docker-and-elixir.md

 Process.sleep(:infinity)
 ```

-To access the lr_default network in docker, start  a Elixir Docker Container in path /app and link to the lr_default network:
+To access the lr_default network in docker, start an Elixir Docker Container in path /app and link to the lr_default network:

 ``` bash
 docker run -it --rm --network lr_default --link lr-pg1-1:postgres -v $PWD:/app elixir:alpine sh